Global Trade & Geopolitics

 Hong Kong Firm Begins Arbitration Proceedings Over Ruling Against Its Panama Canal Port Contract

-Hong Kong’s CK Hutchison Holdings has initiated international arbitration proceedings against the Republic of Panama after that country’s Supreme Court ruled its concession to operate key Panama Canal ports unconstitutional, escalating a dispute with major business and geopolitical stakes.
+Hong Kong’s CK Hutchison Holdings has launched international arbitration proceedings against Panama after the country’s Supreme Court voided its long-standing Panama Canal port concession, escalating a dispute with major commercial, legal and geopolitical implications.

 Hong Kong Firm Begins Arbitration Proceedings Over Ruling Against Its Panama Canal Port Contract